Jade-ux/Learn_English_In_South_Africa/README.md

 I have not added a gallery of images in a different format to make up for it because I realised without the gallery the page was much more succint and would get users moving on to the next step quicker.
 I don't think the gallery added much to the user experience.

 ## Features
--
-//In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features